leanlp/graph-node/core/src/indexer/README.md

 If state is not used then all the processing will happen in parallel until it reaches the chain head.

 ## State
 State refers to intermediate state between blocks (think the state for fold operations).
-Only the latest data is kept and it is only queryable from the pre-indexer, subgraphs and graphql don't have access to it.
+It is only queryable from the pre-indexer, subgraphs and graphql don't have access to it.

+In order to support reverts, it is necessary to be able to retrieve a previous state.
+State should store a log of delta operations as well as a snapshot every TBD amount of blocks.
+Retrieving an old state will be possible by getting the latest snapshot and applying the delta operations between that block and the block it is needed at.

 This state is necessary so that users can keep track of things like created contracts on ethereum.